-- Check the League's website for all athlete registration requirements, deadlines, and registration fee payment. - Qualified registrants will receive an email from the team inviting them to register a student. - Teams may remove a registered student athlete from their roster after registration. but before the Reserve Week - begins.
-Conference assignments will not be changed after they are published if a team removes a student athlete(s).
+- Check the League's website for all athlete registration requirements, deadlines, and registration fee payment. - Qualified registrants will receive an email from the team inviting them to register a student. - Teams may remove a registered student athlete from their roster after registration. - Division assignments will not be changed after they are published if a team removes a student athlete(s).
 Contact the League to remove a student athlete after registration. - Unregistered student athletes will be removed from the team roster after the registration deadline. - There are NO registration deadline extensions or refunds.